rrab-0/skillify/README.md

 `C23-PR506 - Bangkit Academy's 2023 Product Capstone Project`

-Skillify is aTinder-like android application for recruiters and job seekers with a machine learning recommendation system.
+Skillify is an android application for recruiters and job seekers with a machine learning recommendation system.

 ## Team Member: